 What are remittances?

-Remittances are payments sent home by workers who have moved abroad to find jobs.
-These workers support their families this way and sometimes prepare to bring more of their family members with them.
+Remittances generally entail payments that are sent home by workers who have moved abroad to find jobs.
+These workers support their families this way and sometimes prepare to bring more of their family members over with them.
 At the moment, the remittance market is booming and set to increase by ~23% over the next 5 to 6 years.

 Costs for those sending and receiving remittances have lowered somewhat.
 At the same time, improvements in convenience via online payment platforms have made it easier for those sending and receiving a remittance.